 Smart technology has been making impacts on business worldwide, and its use in streamlining efficiencies in hazardous and solid waste management should be of great interest to environment, health, and safety (EHS) and facilities management (FM) professionals.

 To get the scoop on smart waste management technologies, we recently sat down for a question-and-answer session with Keith Woodward, EVP of Marketing at Contelligent (recently rebranded from OnePlus Systems).
+To learn more about modern waste management, download the free research report Modern Waste Management: Not Just a Throwaway Initiative, sponsored by Contelligent.

 What sets Contelligent apart in the waste management space, and why did the company choose now to rebrand from OnePlus Systems?